Download page Request Agent Log Files.

 - Output from a specific logger at a set level, for a fixed duration.
 For a list of supported loggers, see Java Supported Environments.

 - Thread dump samples.
 The agent takes a thread dump according to the specified collection interval and specified number to collect.
-After the interval elapses the are uploaded by the agent as a zip file.
+After the interval elapses the thread dumps are uploaded by the agent as a zip file.

 - For the Node.js agent, the proxy logs are available.